 Gathering Evidence in a Scaffolding Accident Case

-Our legal team will work to secure evidence that verifies your injuries and establishes that another party’s negligence caused your scaffolding accident.
+A scaffolding accident lawyer will work to secure evidence that verifies your injuries and establishes that another party’s negligence caused your scaffolding accident.
 This may include:

 - Your medical records